idrissbellil/backendtest/README.md

 # Backend test
-Backend test scripts for a future interview.
+Backend test scripts for an interview (it was unsuccessful).

 `git clone https://github.com/idrissbellil/backendtest.git`